awsdocs/amazon-aurora-user-guide/doc_source/dbqms-api.md

 ## CreateTab<a name="CreateTab"></a>

 Save a new query tab\.
-Each IAM user can create up to 10 query tabs\.
+Each user can create up to 10 query tabs\.

 ## DeleteFavoriteQueries<a name="DeleteFavoriteQueries"></a>